Private health insurance rebate for seniors:

 Age of oldest person covered

-Estimated increase in out-of-pocket premium:
+Estimated annual increase in out-of-pocket premium from rebate change:

 Worried about how much your premiums might increase?
 Concerned about further demands being put on the public health system?
-Join our Health Costs campaign:

 What is the Private Health Insurance rebate?

-The federal government provides a rebate for Private Health Insurance, to reduce the cost of private health insurance.
+The federal government provides a rebate for Private Health Insurance to reduce the cost of private health insurance.

 Many people receive this rebate directly off their premium, but some may receive it at tax time.